nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 The npm ecosystem resolution and installation of `peerDependencies` installation [changed in recent versions](https://nodejs.org/en/blog/npm/peer-dependencies#using-peer-dependencies).
 The project documents what version of `Node.js` and `npm` to use via the [`.nvmrc` file](https://github.com/nodejs/nodejs.org/blob/main/.nvmrc).
 Not all contributors have tooling to automatically read this file and adhere to the correct version, however.
 To ensure all contributors install dependencies the same way, a local `.npmrc` file directly configures peerDependency installation behavior.

-### Why we don't use [`remark-preset-lint-node`](https://github.com/nodejs/remark-preset-lint-node)?

-The Node.js GitHub organisation owns an in-house remark preset (set of rules and plugins) that standardises the contents of Markdown files across the GitHub organisation.
-This package uses `remark` plugins such as `remark-gfm`, and it has rules such as forbidden words, maximum line-length of Markdown content, and many very specific rules.

-This preset is used within Node.js Development tooling itself (within `make`) and it used as a one-off script to lint the Markdown files within the `nodejs/node` repository.
-(The same preset is also used within `nodejs/node` CI).

-Whilst that preset has a lot of value, it is not suitable for the Node.js Website.
-One of the main reasons are that it inheritedly conflicts with `prettier` and with `mdx-js`, which causes issues from ensuring that Markdown and MDX files are correctly linted, formatted and parsed.
-Not to mention that these amount of rules, greatly increase the running time of ESLint.

-Hence, we decided to not use this preset and instead use a more minimalistic approach to linting Markdown files.
-Which means that we follow the default recommended `remark-lint`, `mdx-js` and `commonmark` linting and formatting rules, plus the formatting rules enforced by prettier.

-We also decided to not use `remark-gfm` as we want to support the basic CommonMark standard for Markdown files, and the default MDX standard for MDX files.
-Having that said, there's one exception, as we use [`autolink-literal`](mdast-util-gfm-autolink-literal) for transforming literal links (text) into anchor elements, which is part of the GitHub Flavoured Markdown specification.

-Finally, as the Node.js Website grows, we have thousands of Markdown files, meaning the more rules we add, the more time it takes to lint and format the Markdown files.
-And the greater the chance is for the standard adopted on the `nodejs/node` repository to deviate from standard spec-compliant CommonMark.
-The Node.js Website uses a default recommended configuration that enforces our Markdown files to be spec-compliant.

-It's important to mention that this repository is compatible with Markdown files from `nodejs/node` as our formatting is way less strict.
-We also have rules in-place (for example in the release blog post generation) that ensure that Markdown files that are "loaded" from `nodejs/node` are compatible when created.

-Also note that our goal is to fully support any Markdown file incoming from `nodejs/node` and that originates from the `remark-preset-lint-node`.
-Our goal is to support our fellow collaborators and to ensure that the Node.js Website is fully compatible with the Node.js project.

 ## Seeking additional clarification

 A lot of the current structure is due to retro-compatibility, keeping a simple and familiar file structure and keeping files that have historical reasons or needs.